-Home study tends to be task oriented, teacher directed, and has set completion dates that students must meet.
-The types of home study set by teachers may be:

-- a) practical exercises providing students with the opportunities to apply new knowledge, or to review, revise and reinforce newly acquired - b) preparatory home study providing opportunities for students to gain background information so they are better prepared for future lessons. - c) extension assignments encouraging students to pursue knowledge individually and imaginatively.
+- Task oriented, teacher directed learning tasks that have set completion dates that students must meet.
+The types of home study set by teachers may be: - a) practical exercises providing students with the opportunities to apply new knowledge, or to review, revise and reinforce newly acquired skills. - b) preparatory home study providing opportunities for students to gain background information so they are better prepared for future lessons. - c) extension assignments encouraging students to pursue knowledge individually and imaginatively.